 The Complaint Panel will consist of at least three persons appointed by the Clerk to the Board of Directors.
 None of the Complaint Panel members will have been involved in the matters which gave rise to the complaint, have been involved in dealing with the complaint previously or have any detailed prior knowledge of the complaint.
 At least one of the Complaint Panel members will be a Director.
 One Member of the Panel will be a Governor of the school's Local Academy Committee and another member of the Panel will be independent of the management and running of the Trust, i.e. they will not be a member of staff, Governor of the school or Director, and will not be linked to the School in another way, for example as a parent of a student at the School.
-A Governor from another Trust school may sit on the Panel.
+A Governor from another Trust school may sit on the Panel as long as they have no conflict of interest or prior knowledge of the complaint.